-Other assignments and projects may be handed in up to three days (NOT classes) late (5 points deducted from the grade each day late).
-When handing in an assignment late please indicate the amount of days late on the front cover along with your signature - without this late assignments will be considered incomplete (I).
+Other assignments and projects may be handed in late to earn HALF credit.
+When handing in an assignment late please indicate the amount of days late on the front cover along with your signature - without this late assignments will be considered incomplete and given no credit.

 Assignments may not be handed in after the third day late.
 Please, do not ask me to deviate from this policy.
 If you must miss class, drop off the assignment earlier, or send it with a classmate.
 YOU MAY NOT E-MAIL ME ASSIGNMENTS - as evidenced by past experience - too much can go wrong.
-I encourage you not to procrastinate, and be sure to use your file on the student X: drive and back up your work!
+I encourage you not to procrastinate, and be sure to back up your work via the student X: drive!